fcdoc/doc/en/flashduty/conf/template.md

 ```

-9. **How can I view more functions and examples of their use?**
+9. **How can I view more functions and examples of their usage?**
 - Function list: https://github.com/flashcatcloud/sprig/blob/master/functions.go#L97
-- Usage example: View the corresponding _test.go file, such as date function test cases can be found at https://github.com/flashcatcloud/sprig/blob/master/date_test.go
+- Usage example: View the corresponding _test.go file, such as the date function test case at https://github.com/flashcatcloud/sprig/blob/master/date_test.go

-The following is a detailed description of each notification channel.
+The following are specific instructions for each notification channel.

 ## Feishu Application
 You need to pre-configure **the integration center - Instant Messaging -** integration to send message cards.
 If no custom content is set, the system default template will be used to render all label information: